chihkuanyeh/chihkuanyeh.github.io/content/authors/Chih-Kuan/_index.md

 highlight_name: true
 ---

 I am a fifth-year PhD student at Carnegie Mellon University Machine Learning Department, and I will be joining Google Brain Applied Research as a research scientist this year.
-My research intrests include understanding and interpreting machine learning models by more objective explanations, and how to use our understanding by these explanationos to improve models (potentially with human-in-the-loop).
-I'm also interested in low-resource learning, algorithmic game theory and statistical machine learning.
+My research interests include understanding and interpreting machine learning models by more objective explanations, and how to use our understanding by these explanations to improve models (potentially with human-in-the-loop).
+I'm also interested in low-resource learning, algorithmic game theory, and statistical machine learning.